florias-papadopoulos/florias-papadopoulos.github.io/_pages/projects/Bachelor/bachelor_thesis/cryptography_in_the_post_quantum_era.md

 ## ❖ Abstract

 In this thesis, I explore Cryptography in the Post-Quantum era, addressing the impending threat of quantum computers to communication security.
-I begin by examining Cryptography techniques and gradually delve into Quantum Mechanics, emphasizing Post-Quantum Cryptography as the most promising solution.
-I analyze two key families: Hash-based Cryptography and Code-Based Cryptography, discussing their schemes, strengths, weaknesses, and security levels.
+I begin by examining Cryptography techniques and gradually delve into Quantum Mechanics and Quantum Computing, emphasizing Post-Quantum Cryptography as the most promising solution.
+I analyze two key families: <u>Hash-based Cryptography and <u>Code-Based Cryptography, discussing their schemes, strengths, weaknesses, and security levels.
 For this purpose, I also provide a concise introduction to Coding Theory.
 The study concludes by exploring initiatives by organizations like NIST and ANSSI to counter the quantum threat, bridging theory and practical implementation for the future.

 ## ❖ Files Included